Loading images...

 General Information about Town and Parish Councils

-• The Town or Parish Council is the first tier in the local government structure (In Somerset there are 3 tiers in all – the District / Borough councils and the County Council)
+• The Town or Parish Council is the first tier in the local government structure

 • The Town Council is a corporate body and its decisions are the responsibility of the whole body